Skip to navigation Skip to content

 • ensure the customer understands they will not be paid each fortnight until they have reported

-• advise the customer they may report their income each fortnight via online reporting options
+• tell the customer they should report their income each fortnight via online reporting options

-• record details of the decision and advice given to the customer on a DOC
+• record details of the decision and advice given to the customer in a DOC

 For more information, see Reporting screens.